Unless you are surrounded by first class assholes, it’s highly likely the biggest asshole in your life is yourself. Is it not?

 And when you do, you too will start chirping like a birdie.

 The questions are as simple as the concept.

 I am grateful for…

 And you write down three things.
 Simple.
 If you’re stuck for ideas, I recommend you start off by expressing your gratitude for this article.

 Many psychological studies have found gratitude to be a glorious bastard that can have a profound impact on your happiness.
-So, do it.
+So, you know, do it.